Ever feel like no matter how much lotion you slather on, your skin is still dry? There’s a better way! A small amount of tallow balm goes a long way.

 There are two main types of tallow balm: regular (solid) and whipped.

-• Whipped Tallow Balm is made with whipping regular tallow.
+- Whipped Tallow Balm is made by whipping regular tallow.
 So, it is light, fluffy, and super easy to spread.
 It is often blended with oils like jojoba or olive oil to enhance its smoothness.

 It just depends on how you like your balm to feel because they both do the job, won’t leave any residue, and won’t need preservatives or additives.
 This feature is actually what makes tallow balm different from lotions.